have travelled light

 so that the leaving should be easier.

-What I bequeath
+What I bequeath is left according

 to your will

-and this new testament: I leave a church
+and this new testament.
+I leave a church

-built on a broken rock.
+to be built on a broken rock.
 I leave

 nothing written down.
 I heard my words

-freely on the winds of
+blown freely on the winds of Galilee

-debts or property, no house
+debts or property, no house for shrine,

 no artefact for relic.
 I leave just

-remnants of a meal.
+the remnants of a meal.
 My cloak

 is cast aside and gambled for.
 I leave

-to raid, no corpse to disinter,
+no tomb to raid, no corpse to disinter

 no fingerprints, no blood, no DNA.

-have gained the world, yet now
+I could have gained the world,

-nothing stands between us but this one
+but nothing now stands between us

-it is written; because
+it is written, because

-it is the only pledge by which all souls
+it holds the only power with which

 and because until I give it up to you

-it cannot be returned to anyone,
+it cannot be returned to anyone

-Father, into your hands I commit my spirit.
+I commit my spirit.

-© Godfrey Rust, firstname.lastname@example.org.
-See here for details of permissions for use.
+© Godfrey Rust 2003, firstname.lastname@example.org.
+See here for permissions.